 You know that there are many online services that allow you to reset your forgotten account password by answering security questions that you had answered while creating your account.

-Microsoft has introduced the same feature with Windows 10 RS4 17063 build for local user accounts.
+Microsoft has introduced the same feature with Windows 10 April 2018 Update (version 1803) for local user accounts.
 When you create a new local user account instead of a Microsoft account while installing Windows 10 or from the Settings app, it allows you to add security questions to your local user account.

 In the event of forgotten password, you can answer these security questions right from the login screen to change or reset your password.